juntossomosmais/auth0-samples/README.md

 2. I'm receiving error from S3.
 How do I configure the policy?

+It can be many things.
+If you want something that's been tested and has proof of work, then use [this project](https://github.com/willianantunes/tutorials/blob/27f8ad444b21008c2b960ce922d75cf649225b5e/XXXX/universal-login-s3-terraform/README.md).

-It's important that this user is only able to use AWS services through API, do not allow it log in on AWS Console.
-That said, about the policy, given you bucket name is `juntosid-idp-s3-sandbox`, you can use the one below:
+If the issue concerns policy, given the bucket name is `juntosid-idp-s3-sandbox`, you can use the one below:

 ```json
 {